inferno-framework/inferno-framework.github.io/docs/advanced-test-features/waiting-for-requests.md

 Some testing workflows required testing to pause until an incoming request is received.
 For example, the OAuth2 workflow used by the SMART App Launch IG involves redirecting the user to an authorization server, which then redirects the user back to the application that requested authorization.
+More generally, waits are used when a test requires the user to:
+* Attest that a requirement has been met
+* Perform or confirm an action in the system under test
+* Send a specific type of request to the Inferno session API

 In order to handle a workflow like this, Inferno must be able to handle the incoming request and associate it with a particular testing session.
 Inferno accomplishes this with the `wait` status and special routes for resuming tests.